The New Democrats: On the Social Roots of Asian American Partisan Political Behavior

 Abstract: An important question in the study of Asian American political behavior is why members of this group, who have some Republican predispositions, are strong Democratic supporters.
 How do Asian Americans develop preferences for the Democratic Party?
 This paper considers this question through a theory-building case study of political socialization in Houston, Texas, a mixed-partisan area where many Asian Americans support Democrats.
 Using qualitative interviews and supplemental survey data, I examine voting behavior and partisan identification, developing a socially-based explanation for high levels of Democratic support.
 I argue that Asian Americans develop Democratic preferences through interactions within peer groups.
 These peer groups vary in composition by generational status, leading to different reasons for Democratic support across generations.
 I find that first-generation Asian Americans primarily interact with fellow Asian immigrants.
 Relative to their children’s generation, they develop positive attitudes about conservative ideology but vote for Democrats because they perceive contemporary Republicans as ideologically extreme.
 In contrast, transitional-generation and second-generation Asian Americans have racially diverse peer groups.
 Rarely discussing politics at home, they develop pro-Democratic attitudes through interactions with liberal friends in educational settings.

-"When poor students attend a rich school: Do affluent environments increase or decrease participation?" with Tali Mendelberg, Adam Thal, and Vittorio Merola.
+"When poor students attend a rich school: Do affluent environments increase or decrease participation?" with Tali Mendelberg, Vittorio Merola, and Adam Thal.
 (Under review).

-"Cues that Matter: Informational Messaging, Political Environments, and Puerto Rican Political Participation." with Andrew Proctor.
+"(Dis)Enfranchised Citizens: Informational Messaging and Puerto Rican Political Participation." with Andrew Proctor.
 (Under review).

-Abstract: What motivates Puerto Ricans on the U.S. mainland to participate in politics?
-Puerto Ricans, the second-largest ethnic group in the U.S. Latino community, hold a distinctive position in American society.
-They are U.S. citizens who are disenfranchised in national elections on the Puerto Rican island, but become immediately eligible to vote on the U.S. mainland.
-This paper presents a theory of Puerto Rican group consciousness, built around their unequal citizenship status and disenfranchisement on the island.
-We test whether this distinctive form of group consciousness influences the political behavior of Puerto Ricans who live on the mainland, across different partisan contexts.
-Using observational data, we establish that receiving campaign messages and partisan context are associated with mainland Puerto Ricans’ political participation.
-As a causal test of our theory, we conduct a survey experiment, testing positive and negative campaign messages that prime this form of group consciousness on the political participation of Puerto Ricans on the mainland.
-These messages convey the enfranchised status of Puerto Ricans on the U.S. mainland (positive) and their disenfranchised status on the island (negative).
-While neither message increases intentions to vote, the positive treatment increases intentions to participate in non-electoral political activities and political efficacy.
-The results are particularly strong for Puerto Ricans who live in swing states, suggesting that partisan context is relevant to their political mobilization.
+Abstract: Puerto Ricans are a growing population on the U.S. mainland.
+They hold a distinctive position in the hierarchy of American citizenship, as they are disenfranchised in national elections on the island, but immediately become eligible to vote if they move to the mainland.
+How can Puerto Ricans on the U.S. mainland be mobilized to participate in politics?
+In this paper, we explore whether campaign contact increases Puerto Rican political participation.
+Using observational data, we establish that receiving campaign messages is associated with mainland Puerto Ricans’ political participation.
+We also conduct a survey experiment, testing the mobilizing effects of positive and negative campaign messages that prime Puerto Ricans to think about their group’s distinctive political experiences.
+These messages convey the enfranchised status of Puerto Ricans on the U.S. mainland and their disenfranchised status on the island.
+While neither message increases intentions to vote, the positive treatment increases intentions to participate in non-electoral political activities and political efficacy relative to a pure control.
+The treatment effects are particularly strong for those who live in swing states and vary across levels of linked fate with Puerto Ricans.

 "Socializing Democrats: Examining Asian American Vote Choice with National Surveys."

 Abstract: Asian Americans are increasingly voting for Democrats in national elections.
 High levels of Democratic vote choice among Asian Americans are notable given that many have high incomes, immigrated from authoritarian countries, or are Evangelical Christians.
-Why do Asian Americans support Democrats despite some Republican predispositions?
-Existing tests of their partisan preferences have resulted in mixed findings.
-This paper presents a novel theory of social transmission to explain the partisan preferences of immigrant constituencies like Asian Americans.
-The theory predicts that in the absence of strong parental political socialization, Asian Americans develop partisan preferences through the diffusion of political views from peers within local contexts.
-I test this theory as an explanation for Democratic vote choice within the Asian American community and comparatively, in contrast to whites.
-The within-group analysis uses data from the National Asian American Survey (2008; 2016) and the comparative analysis uses data from the Cooperative Congressional Election Study (2016).
-In support of a theory of social transmission, local partisan context emerges as a strong predictor of vote choice in both analyses.
-These results hold across various tests for self-selection and when accounting for several alternative explanations including socioeconomic status, religion, group consciousness, discrimination, and national origin.
+Why do Asian Americans support Democrats despite these conservative predispositions?
+I develop a novel theory of social transmission to explain Democratic support among Asian Americans.
+This theory predicts that Asian Americans, who receive limited partisan socialization through the family, develop partisan preferences through the diffusion of political views within local contexts.
+This process leads to Democratic support because Asian Americans tend to settle in liberal areas.
+I test this theory as an explanation for Asian American vote choice using data from the 2008 National Asian American Survey (NAAS).
+In support of the theory, local partisan context emerges as a moderately-sized predictor of vote choice.
+Some measures of social integration into local communities heighten the effects of partisan context on vote choice.
+The results hold across various tests for self-selection and after accounting for several alternative explanations including socioeconomic status, religion, consciousness, discrimination, and national origin.

 "The College Experience and Asian American Political Socialization."